hackwithshorya/Wazuh-IDS-lab/README.md

 Install VMware Tools (for smooth clipboard & resolution).
 ✅ Now Ubuntu is ready as the agent machine, where we will install the Wazuh agent later.

-Installing Wazuh
+STEP 1 - Installing Wazuh

-Step 1: Update Kali
+1: Update Kali
 -sudo apt update && sudo apt upgrade -y

-Step 2: Download and run Wazuh installation assistant curl -sO https://packages.wazuh.com/4.12/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
+2: Download and run Wazuh installation assistant curl -sO https://packages.wazuh.com/4.12/wazuh-install.sh && sudo bash ./wazuh-install.sh -a

-Step 3: Wait for setup to finish.
+3: Wait for setup to finish.
 At the end, it will show:
 INFO: --- Summary ---
 INFO: You can access the web interface https://<KALI_IP>
       User: admin